 The City Council of Jacksonville is a legislative body composed of a mayor and six councilors elected on a nonpartisan ballot for four-year terms.
 The Council is responsible for setting policies that are then carried out by the City's various departments.
 It has the authority to pass municipal ordinances and budgets, make appropriations, set community goals and decide which services the City will provide.

-City Council meetings are regularly held on the first Tuesday of each month at 6 p.m. and Council Work Sessions are regularly held on the third Tuesday of each month at 6 p.m. in the New City Hall 2nd Floor Assembly Room.
+Regular City Council meetings are held on the first Tuesday of each month at 6 p.m. and Council Work Sessions are regularly held on the third Tuesday of each month at 12;00 p.m. in the New City Hall 2nd Floor Assembly Room.

 Agendas & Minutes

 Agendas are available a minimum of 72 hours prior to the meetings.
 Minutes are available following approval of the council at the next regular meeting.